4 mins read

 • I've learned to dream bigger than I ever knew I could.

-• I experienced heartbreak, survived, and dared to love again even deeper.
+• I experienced heartbreak, survived, and dared to love again even more profoundly first aid myself.

 • I've gained a life partner.